-Mendocino is famous for its quaint saltbox houses, charming bed and breakfast inns, and eateries that serve up fresh seafood-forward fare, and wineries.
+Mendocino is known for its quaint saltbox houses, charming bed and breakfast inns, eateries that serve up fresh seafood-forward fare, and wineries.
 The stunning surrounds make Mendocino the perfect place to slow down and enjoy the beauty.

 The picturesque little village will remind you of the New England coast!
 Surrounding Mendocino are scenic coastal bluffs to hike, redwood forests to explore, and numerous photo spots to capture.

 And while there is a lot to see and do in and around Mendocino, if you want to visit just to relax, that’s an option too.

 While its ambience invites you to slow down and enjoy the beauty of your surroundings, Mendocino also makes for one of the most marvelous weekend getaways from San Francisco or the SF Bay Area.

 In this article, we describe all the best things to do in Mendocino, and its surrounds.
 We also offer suggestions for where to stay and where to eat in Mendocino.

 Things to Do Near Mendocino